smhurf/lewagon_challenges/02-Data-Toolkit/02-Data-Sourcing/03-Text-Extraction-with-Regex/README.md

 - `\s`          Matches any **space, tab or newline** character.
 - `.`           Matches **any character** other than newline

-Tokens can work in pair with quantifiers.<br>
+Tokens can work in pairs with quantifiers.<br>
 **Quantifiers** specify how often a preceding element is allowed to occur, just like we did in this Regex:

 ```python